 You may have already done this when removing your shellac or gel nail polish, but if not just grab the file you were using and gently shape the corners of your nail to your preferred choice.
 My personal favourite will always be coffin-shaped nails, however given that they are now short, I left them in a simple square shape and just rounded off the edges.
 If you’re an avid reader of Vogue, you’ll know all about the 90/10 rule – a rule which states that 90% of your nail-shaping is done by the nail clipper, and just 10% with the nail file!

 After all that trouble of removing your old gel manicure, giving yourself some cuticle nail care and filing to the shape you want, it’s time to start painting on your new set of shellac nails!
 You’ll need three things: a gel base coat, a nail gel polish in the color of your choice and a gel top coat.

 Start by applying a thin layer of base coat in broad, even strokes, starting at the base of the nail to the tip.
 It’s important that you leave a gap of between 1mm and 2mm between the skin and the edge of the base coat.
 This is important to eventually create a sealed edge.

 Insert your hand into your UV or LED nail lamp.
-The lamp I’m using is from Sensational and was part of a wider kit that came with top and base coat.
+The lamp I’m using is from one of the Sensationail nail kits that came with a top and base coat.
 The time that you’ll need to leave your hand inside will vary depending on the manufacturer, so be sure to read the instructions beforehand as you don’t want to leave your hand under the lamp for more time than is necessary.
 After following the instructions of your lamp and leaving your hand in for the required time, remove your hands and try not to accidentally tap your base coat against anything.